 Regular services connect other towns like Maidstone, Rochester, Royal Tunbridge Wells, Margate, and Whitstable to London terminals (Charing Cross, London Bridge, Victoria) and to each other.
 Two main companies, Stagecoach and Arriva, operate extensive local bus routes throughout Kent.
-These services link towns, villages, and some less accessible places not served by trains.
+These services link towns, villages, and some not as accessible places not served by trains.

 Newer trains and stations offer good accessibility.
 Newer buses generally include low-floor access for wheelchairs.